riffnshred/nhl-led-scoreboard/README.md

 ### Best Performance (Almost zero flicker)
 Using either a raspberry Zero, 3B+, 3A+ and 4B with an Adafruit HAT or Bonnet, here's what I did to run my board properly.

-* Do the hardware mod found in the [Improving flicker section ](https://github.com/hzeller/rpi-rgb-led-matrix#improving-flicker).
+-   Do the hardware mod found in the [Improving flicker section](https://github.com/hzeller/rpi-rgb-led-matrix#improving-flicker).
-* Disable the on-board sound.
+-   Disable the onboard sound.
 You can find how to do it from the [Troubleshooting sections](https://github.com/hzeller/rpi-rgb-led-matrix#troubleshooting)
-* From the same section, run the command that remove the bluetooth firmware, Unless you use any bluetooth device with your Pi.
+-   From the same section, run the command that removes the Bluetooth firmware, Unless you use any Bluetooth device with your Pi.

 Finally, these are the flag I use.

 ```
 --led-gpio-mapping=adafruit-hat-pwm --led-brightness=60 --led-slowdown-gpio=2
 ```